Apple's tax break yields $102 billion boon for shareholders

 That helped the company earn nearly $14 billion in its fiscal second quarter, a 25 percent increase from a year ago.
 Revenue climbed 16 percent to $61 billion.

 In recent weeks, Apple's stock has backed off from its all-time high of $183.50 because of concerns about iPhone X demand, though expectations of a dividend increase and stock buyback have offset the decline.
-The stock is currently trading at nearly $170, giving the company a value of about $840 billion.
-Apple could become the first U.S. company to ever be valued at $1 trillion.
+The stock gained more than 3 percent to $174.90 in Tuesday's extended trading as investors celebrated the news of all the new money heading their way.

 RBC analyst Amit Daryanani believes it will take Apple four to five years to deplete its cash reserves, assuming the company doesn't make a huge acquisition.
 There has been recurring speculation that Apple might try to buy Netflix, a deal that would probably cost at least $150 billion and would break the mold for a company that has shunned major acquisitions through its history.